hubblec4/Matroska-Chapters-Specs/chapters.md

 Two more conditions MUST be met.

-`ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration
+ 1. `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration
+ 2. `ChapterSegmentEditionUID`

 A `Matroska Player` MUST play the content of the linked Matroska file/Segment from the `ChapterTimeStart` until `ChapterTimeEnd` timestamp.